martintrojer/martintrojer.github.com/content/post/2011-12-03-parsing-with-matches-and-banana-clips.md

 ```

 ### Conclusion
 Pattern matching is very powerful and useful in many circumstances.
 F#'s addition of active patterns makes it even better.
 It is easier to break the patterns apart and avoid duplication, thus making the code easier to read and maintain.
-Pattern matching is available in some other languages (ML, Erlang, Haskell etc) and we will look at Scala and Clojure in future posts.
-Clojure solves pattern matching the "Lisp way", by using macros, and this can be extended do something like Active Patterns as well.
+Pattern matching is available in some other languages (ML, Erlang, Haskell etc.) and we will look at Scala and Clojure in future posts.
+Clojure solves pattern matching the "Lisp way", by using macros, and this can be extended to do something like Active Patterns as well.